“Invitation Letter”

-The Bureau of Immigration in the Philippines inspects all international-bound passengers.
-This is in line with the Bureau’s mandate under the Anti-Human Trafficking Law of 2003 (R.A.
+The Bureau of Immigration in the Philippines inspects all international-bound passengers, in line with the Bureau’s mandate under the Anti-Human Trafficking Law of 2003 (R.A.
 9233) and the Amended Migrant Workers’ Act of 2004 (R.A.
 10022), to stop human trafficking and illegal recruitment.
-At the airport’s immigration counter, therefore, a Filipino tourist bound for Singapore may be asked by the Immigration Officer to produce an “invitation letter”.
-This refers to a letter made by a Filipino based in Singapore, inviting a Filipino relative (the passenger) to Singapore for a visit.
+At the airport’s immigration counter, therefore, a Filipino tourist bound for Singapore may be asked by the Immigration Officer to produce an “invitation letter”, a document made by a Filipino based in Singapore that invites a Filipino relative (the passenger) to Singapore for a visit.

 Q: Do I really need an invitation letter for a relative whom I want to come over to Singapore?